vpht1/hband/README_en.md

 The following is an overview of the information contained in this privacy policy, which aims to help you grasp the main points of the privacy policy, understand how H Band will collect, use and store your personal information and what rights you have. **Reading this summary does not mean that you have read the full text of this policy!
-Please read and understand all the contents of this "Personal Information Protection and Privacy Policy" carefully before using our services, and hope that you can make appropriate choices based on your understanding. **
+Please read and understand all the contents of this "Personal Information Protection and Privacy Policy" carefully before using our services, and hope that you can make appropriate choices based on your understanding**.